ameksike/mongodb-assistant/README.md

 # 🤖 Conversational Assistance System

-This project started as a PoC (Proof of Concept) of a virtual assistant to perform demonstrations for the project ['Mandate Ledger Service - AP2 & UCP Protocol Implementation supported on MongoDB'](./doc/mls-project.md).
+This project started as a PoC (Proof of Concept) of a virtual assistant to perform demonstrations for the project ['Mandate Ledger Service -  Universal Commerce Protocol (UCP) supported on MongoDB'](./doc/mls-project.md).
 A dynamic conversational assistance system built with **Python**, **FastAPI**, **LangChain**, **MongoDB**, and LLMs.
 The system analyzes conversation context and guides interactions based on configurable workflow definitions.

 ---